-One of the things I liked less in Bangkok and Phuket was locals’ attitude of focusing everything around the tourism industry.
-Obviously Thailand devotes a lot of money, energies and resources in the tourism advertising, but often what they offer to foreigners is simply that, a tourist experience, rather than an authentic involvement with Thai culture and tradition.
+One of the things I liked less in Bangkok and Phuket was the locals’ attitude of focusing everything around the tourism industry.
+Thailand devotes a lot of money, energy and resources to the tourism industry, but often what they offer to foreigners is simply that, a tourist experience, rather than an authentic involvement with Thai culture and tradition.

 This time, for once, I wasn’t traveling alone, and since my friend lives in London, she was in desperate need of some sun and beach time.

-So we headed to Phuket, which is probably the most touristy area of the whole country.
+So we headed to Phuket, which is probably the most touristy area in the whole country.

-I did know, and in fact, we thought about staying three days in Phuket, visiting the place apart from its beaches, and then head to the Phi Phi Islands, acclaimed for their “desert and peaceful” environment.
+I did know, and in fact, we thought about staying three days in Phuket, visiting the place apart from its beaches, and then heading to the Phi Phi Islands, Thailand, acclaimed for their “desert and peaceful” environment.
 We were already bracing ourselves for a full immersion in unspoiled nature.

 It took me about ten minutes to understand that Phuket was not my ideal destination, but since we were there to enjoy the beach, I for once decided not to complain too much and enjoy as much as I could.